pycroscopy/pycroscopy/docs/Data_Format.md

 __The same measurement is performed at multiple spatial locations__

 The data format in pycroscopy is based on this one simple ground truth.
 The data always has some `spatial dimensions` (X, Y, Z) and some `spectroscopic dimensions` (time, frequency, intensity, wavelength, temperature, cycle, voltage, etc.). __In pycroscopy, the spatial dimensions are collapsed onto a single dimension and the spectroscopic dimensions are flattened to the other dimensions.__ Thus, all data are stored as two dimensional grids.
+While the data could indeed be stored in the original N-dimensional form, there are a few key advantages to the 2D format:
+* Researchers want to acquire ever larger datasets that take much longer to acquire.
+This has necessitated approaches such as sparse sampling or [compressed sensing](https://en.wikipedia.org/wiki/Compressed_sensing) wherein measurements are acqurired from a few randomly sampled positions and the data for the rest of the positions are inferred using complex algorithms.
+Storing such sparse sampled data in the N dimensional format would baloon the size of the stored data even though the majority of the data is actually empty.
+Two dimensional datasets would allow the random measurements to be written without any empty sections.
+* When acquiring measurement data, users often adjust experimental parameters during the experiment that may affect the size of the data, especially the spectral sizes.
+Thus, changes in experimental parameters would mean that the existing N dimensional set would have to be left partially (in most cases largely) empty and a new N dimensional dataset would have to be allocated with the first few positions left empty.
+In the case of flattened datasets, the current dataset can be truncated at the point of the parameter change and a new dataset can be created to start from the current measurement.
+Thus, no space would be wasted.
 Here are some examples of how some familar data can be represented using this paradigm:
 * __Grayscale photographs__: A single value (intensity) in is recorded at each pixel in a two dimensional grid.
 Thus, there are are two spatial dimensions - X, Y and one spectroscopic dimension - "Intensity".
 The data can be represented as a N x 1 matrix where N is the product of the number of rows and columns of pixels.
 The second axis has size of 1 since we only record one value (intensity) at each location. _The positions will be arranged as row0-col0, row0-col1.... row0-colN, row1-col0...._ Color images or photographs will be discussed below due to some very important subtleties about the measurement.
 * A __single Raman spectra__: In this case, the measurement is recorded at a single location.
 At this position, data is recorded as a function of a single (spectroscopic) variable such as wavelength.
 Thus this data is represented as a 1 x P matrix, where P is the number of points in the spectra
 * __Scanning Tunelling Spectroscopy or IV spectroscopy__: The current (A 1D array of size P) is recorded as a function of voltage at each position in a two dimensional grid of points (two spatial dimensions).
 Thus the data would be represented as a N x P matrix, where N is the product of the number of rows and columns in the grid and P is the number of spectroscopic points recorded.